saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 - make states and modules act differently based on their value

-### SaltStack Enterprise (SSE)

-SSE is a commercial product that adds the following features to SaltStack:
-- Centralized control of your salt masters through a GUI or an API
-- Role based access control
-- Multi-master support
-- LDAP integration
-- Reporting

 ### States

 A Salt state is a collection of actions you want to perform to put a system into a certain ‘state’ (hence the name).
 Inside the state, you can call different execution modules, states and/or custom state functions.